-Should an applicant for admission or transfer to any grade certify that he is not personally known to the above specified number of Fellows, Members, or Associates who are sufficiently familiar with the applicant's experience to justify him in using their names as references, the Board of Examiners may accept, for the deficiency, other references, preferably professional engineers of standing.
+Should an applicant for admission or transfer to any grade certify that he is not personally known to the above specified number of Fellows, Members or Associates who are sufficiently familiar with the applicant's experience to justify him in using their names as references, the Board of Examiners may accept, for the deficiency, other references, preferably professional engineers of standing.

-11. Regulations as to the form of applications for admission, and for transfer from one grade to another, and as to the method of their consideration, shall be prescribed in the By-laws.

-12. All elections and transfers shall be by vote of the Board of Directors; two negative votes shall exclude a candidate.

-13. The Board of Directors may refuse to elect or transfer any applicant whose character, reputation, or professional conduct would make him, in the opinion of the Board of Directors, an undesirable member.

-14. A member of any grade in the Institute may resign his membership by a written communication to the National Secretary.
-If all his dues and other indebtedness have been paid his resignation shall be accepted, unless charges have been preferred against him in accordance with Section 15.

-15. Upon the written request of ten or more Fellows, Members, or Associates that, for cause stated therein, a Fellow, Member, or Associate of the Institute be expelled, the Board of Directors shall consider the matter, and if there appears to be sufficient reason, shall notify the accused of the charges against him, by mailing a communication to the address of the accused as it appears in the Institute records.
+- 11. Regulations as to the form of applications, and of transfers from one grade to another, and as to the method of their consideration, shall be prescribed in the By-laws. - 12.
+All elections and transfers shall be by vote of the Board of Directors; two negative votes shall exclude a candidate. - 13.
+The Board of Directors may refuse to elect or transfer any applicant whose character, reputation or professional conduct would make him, in the opinion of the Board of Directors, an undesirable member. - 14.
+A member of any grade in the Institute may resign his membership by a written communication to the National Secretary.
+If all his dues and other indebtedness have been paid his resignation shall be accepted, unless charges have been preferred against him in accordance with Section 15. - 15.
+Upon the written request of ten or more Fellows, Members, or Associates that, for cause stated therein, a Fellow, Member, or Associate of the Institute be expelled, the Board of Directors shall consider the matter, and if there appears to be sufficient reason, shall notify the accused of the charges against him, by mailing a communication to the address of the accused as it appears in the Institute records.
 He shall then have the right to present a written defence, and to appear for trial, in person or by duly authorized representative, before a meeting of the Board of Directors, of which meeting he shall be notified at least twenty days in advance.
 Not less than two months after such meeting, the Board of Directors shall finally consider the case, and if in the opinion of the Board of Directors the charges have been sustained, the accused may be expelled or suspended for such period as the Board may determine, or he may be permitted to resign.

-ARTICLE IV
+ARTICLE IV.

-DUES
+DUES.

-16. The entrance and transfer fees, payable on admission to the INSTITUTE, or upon transfer, shall be as follows:
+16. The entrance and transfer fees, payable on admission to the Institute, or upon transfer, shall be as follows:

-Admission to the grade of Fellow, twenty
+Admission to the grade of Fellow, twenty (20) dollars.

-Admission to the grade of Member, fifteen

-Admission to the grade of Associate, ten

-(10) dollars.